asuto15/cloudflare-dns-terraform-template/README.md

 - If you want to use a remote backend (e.g., AWS S3, Terraform Cloud), update your terraform configuration accordingly.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See [LICENSE](LICENSE) file for details.